 Process-based: GLM

 We used the General Lake Model, Aquatic Ecodynamics (GLM-AED) as our process-based model.
 GLM-AED is a one-dimensional hydrodynamic model, etc.

+ADD a section here about model assessment, both for the calibration and validation periods?
+I think that it would be good if you could point towards what metrics you’re using with refs for assessment with a few refs backing up the why

 Forecasting Framework: FLARE (Question 2)